 - Call 911 if the injury is an emergency.
 A bone that pierces the skin or extreme pain that is impossible to manage should receive immediate, emergency attention.

 - Call Massapequa Podiatry Associates.
-Because we deal exclusively with feet and ankles, we are the experts when it comes to diagnosing, treating, and preventing foot and ankle injuries of all types.
+Because we deal exclusively with feet and ankles, our Nassau County foot & ankle specialist is an expert when it comes to diagnosing, treating, and preventing foot and ankle injuries of all types.
 We often have same-day appointments available, too.
 So before you go to urgent care, give us a call first—we will probably be able to give you faster and more specialized care!

 Common Foot & Ankle Injuries We Treat

 Below, you can read about some of the more common foot and ankle traumas and injuries we care for on a regular basis.
 This is not a complete list!
-If there’s any doubt, please err on the side of caution and call us.
+If there’s any doubt, please err on the side of caution and call our Nassau County foot & ankle specialist asap.
 Whether we recommend you come in for an appointment or we just give you advice over the phone, we can help with almost any foot or ankle problem you might be experiencing.

 This is what most people think of when they hear “broken bone.”
 Traumatic fractures occur when a bone snaps, breaks, splinters, shatters, or otherwise separates into two or more pieces.
 They can occur as the result of falling off a ladder, dropping something on your foot, jamming your toe, etc.